2008 Knoxville church shooting: "Terrorism" terminology

 Douglas Lovelace, director of the Strategic Studies Institute at the US Army War College, contrasted Adkisson with another 21st-century mass shooter, Elliot Rodger, who killed six people in the 2014 Isla Vista killings in California.
 According to Lovelace, Adkisson was "largely considered a terrorist" while Rodger was widely viewed as a mass murderer, a distinction that Lovelace questioned.

 Lovelace noted that many elements of Adkisson's background are consistent with those of typical mass murderers, including a history of substance abuse and feelings of depression, anger and hopelessness stemming from unemployment and financial woes.
 Unlike other mass murderers, however, Adkisson gives some details about political motivations for the crime in his suicide note.
-He lambasts mainstream media as propaganda for the Democratic Party, he accuses Democrats of being allied with terrorists in the War on Terror and blames liberalism for what he sees as the ruin of the United States.
-Concerning the targeted Unitarian Universalist church he calls it "a den of un-American vipers" saying they are "sickos, weirdos and homos" who will "embrace every pervert".
+He lambasts mainstream media as propaganda for the Democratic Party, he accuses Democrats of being allied with terrorists in the war on terror, and blames liberalism for ruining the United States.
+Concerning the targeted Unitarian Universalist church, he calls it "a den of un-American vipers" saying they are "sickos, weirdos and homos" who will "embrace every pervert".
 He labels his own actions variously as a "hate crime", "political protest" and a "symbolic killing" which he concludes: "I thought I'd do something good for the country and kill Democrats".

-Lovelace has written that Adkisson seems to have ascribed political causes to some of his personal problems, like his ex-wife's attendance at the church which as a target represented these political views.
-It was a combination of personal grievances that he believed had political causes that contributed to his justifications for his decision to use violence.
-Rodger, on the other hand, expressed rage towards inter-racial couples, minorities and girls or women who "gave their affection and sex and love to other men but never to me."
+Lovelace has written that Adkisson seems to have ascribed political causes to some of his personal problems, like his ex-wife's attendance at a church which, in his view violated his political views.
+Grievance was mixed with political belief and what he called a "hate crime."
+Rodger, on the other hand, expressed rage towards interracial couples, minorities and girls or women who "gave their affection and sex and love to other men but never to me."
 Rodger is not considered a terrorist because he is considered to have acted out of "personal agony" instead of ideology.